paulreece/React-Trivia/README.md

 [The Tastiest Trivia Treats on the Web](https://trivia-50a19d.netlify.app/)

 All the spicy's.
-To quote Dune ""The spice extends life.
+To quote Dune "The spice extends life.
 The spice expands consciousness.
 The spice is vital to space travel."

 # Build a Trivia Game